CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * The source of DNS information is authenticated.
 * The integrity of the domain information is ensured, so domain information can no longer be manipulated because the signature makes this manipulation visible.
 For example, customers can be sure to communicate with the right web server or mail server.
-* If a domain name does not exist, an authenticated error message will be sent.The keys ZSK and KSK must be carefully managed and regularly exchanged.
+* If a domain name does not exist, an authenticated error message will be sent.
+The keys ZSK and KSK must be carefully managed and regularly exchanged.
 Since more data is being signed with the ZSK, they have to be exchanged more often.
 Depending on the size of the signed zones, a change in the timeframe of one to three months constitutes a suitable level of security.
 A change should be made to the KSK after one year at the latest.
 If the KSK and ZSK reach the public, the keys must be exchanged immediately.

 With DNSSEC and the cryptographic operations it requires, it may be necessary to adjust the performance capacity of DNS servers, and it may be necessary to increase computational power.
 It must be ensured that the response time is kept acceptable even at peak loads.

 #### APP.3.6.M18 Extended coverage of zone transfers

 To achieve a higher level of protection, zone transfers can be secured via transaction signatures (TSIG).
 TSIG defines symmetric keys on the primary DNS server and the secondary DNS server (s).
 When a zone transfer is started, TSIG generates a hash message authentication code (HMAC) from the binary data of the request using the symmetric key and a hash function.
 The HMAC will be attached to the request.
-The secondary DNS server, which also knows the key, calculates the HMAC independently.
+The Secondary DNS server, which also knows the key, calculates the HMAC independently.
 If the number of received and calculated HMACs is the same, the zone transfer will be carried out, otherwise it will be rejected.
 This method also protects against IP spoofing, in contrast to IP address-based security.
 However, with TSIG, it should be noted that not every DNS server product has this feature.
 There may also be manufacturer-specific deviations in the respective implementation.

 #### APP.3.6.M19 Disposal of DNS servers

-If it is decided not to continue operating a DNS server, for example because the domain is being dissolved, there are a few points to consider when decommissioning it.
+If it is decided not to continue to operate a DNS server, for example because the domain is being dissolved, there are some points to consider when decommissioning it.
 Among other things, the rejection plan is intended to prevent references to defunct DNS servers from remaining in the domain namespace.

 ** Erase / Dispose of storage media **